 Before we actually get to the issue of "my cat is scared of something I can't see", it's a good idea to talk a bit about the behaviors of cats in panic mode.
-If you know what a scared kitty look like, you could avoid adding unwanted stress and possibly pinpoint the trigger.
+If you know what a scared kitty looks like, you could avoid adding unwanted stress and possibly pinpoint the trigger.

 - Dilated Eyes: Generally speaking, eyes of the felines would dilate because of two things: fears and excitements.
-Once that happen, the eyes of the pets should look mostly black from the outside.
+Once that happens, the eyes of the pets should look mostly black from the outside.
 To be certain that your fluffy friend is currently scared of something, look for other signs aside from dilated eyes.

 - Flattened Ears: A worried cat often turns its ears to the side slightly but if a cat is terrified, its ears shall be flattened to the side.